ArquiveHacks/ArquiveGenerator/README.md

 5. **Access Your Nitro:**
    - The generated Nitro will be displayed or saved according to your configuration.
-   - Follow any additional prompts to copy or store your Nitro.

-For detailed instructions and troubleshooting, refer to the [documentation](https://github.com/lucas021ajds/ArquiveGenerator/docs) or contact support at arquiveoficialcontact@gmail.com.
+For detailed instructions and troubleshooting, contact support at arquiveoficialcontact@gmail.com.

 ## Contact